Thomas & Friends series 10

-Thomas (the Tank Engine) & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by the Reverend W. Awdry.

-This article lists episodes from the 10th Series of this show, which was first broadcast in 2006.
-This series was narrated by Michael Angelis for the UK audiences, while Michael Brandon narrated the episodes for the US audiences.
+Thomas & Friends is a children's television series about the engines and other characters working on the railways of the Island of Sodor, and is based on The Railway Series books written by Wilbert Awdry.
+The tenth series was first broadcast in 2006, narrated by Michael Angelis for the UK audiences and by Michael Brandon in the US.
+Most episodes in this series had different titles in UK and the US.

-Most episodes in this series have two titles: the original titles from the UK broadcasts are shown on top, while the American-adapted titles are shown underneath.

 This was the last series to utilize the instrumental chorus of the Engine Roll Call in the opening sequence.
-Starting from Series 11, the lyrics were incorporated into the theme sequence and sung by children.
+Starting from series 11, the lyrics were incorporated into the theme sequence and sung by children.
 Starting with this series, all 30-minute episodes included only two mini-episodes.

-This was Jocelyn Stevenson's last series as executive producer.
-Sharon Miller remained as script editor.